Two weeks ago, I had the luck of attending the LA Street Food Fest.

 Techniques to Tackle an Event Like This

-- Some people are not necessarily into eating till they burst.
+- Some people are not necessarily into eating until they burst.
 They are interested in trying some specific establishments.
 If this is your interest, determine which vendors you want to stop by.

 - Another technique is to focus on the places or food types you haven’t tried.
 Identify vendors by using the event guide.